 Manual Therapy and Exercise

-Dr. Abelson, the Motion Specific Release (MSR) developer, has developed several hands-on treatment methods to address Ulnar Nerve Entrapment, combined with highly effective exercises that incorporate ulnar nerve gliding to encourage the movement of new fibers through surrounding tissues.
-We often advise our patients to try these techniques.
+Dr. Abelson, the Motion Specific Release (MSR) developer, has created several hands-on treatment methods to address Ulnar Nerve Entrapment.
+These methods are complemented by highly effective exercises that incorporate ulnar nerve gliding, which helps facilitate the movement of new fibres through the surrounding tissues.
+We frequently recommend these techniques to our patients.

 Brachial Plexus Release

 Welcome to this video on Brachial Plexus Release.
 The main objective of this video is to demonstrate how to release the nerves connecting the neck to the shoulder, which includes the cervical plexus, brachial plexus, and neurovascular sleeve, using MSR procedures.
-Covering this region thoroughly before addressing the median, radial, and ulnar nerves is essential.
 (15)

 Ulnar Nerve Compression

-Ulnar nerve entrapment is a condition that frequently manifests at the inner regions of the elbow and wrist.
 In this video, our primary objective is to demonstrate the release of the ulnar nerve utilizing Motion Specific Release (MSR) procedures.
 These techniques aim to alleviate compression and restore optimal nerve function.
 Patients suffering from ulnar nerve compression often report sensory alterations, such as numbness, tingling, or pain, predominantly affecting the fourth and fifth fingers.
-We strive to alleviate these symptoms by employing MSR techniques and promoting improved nerve health.
 (15)

 Ulnar Nerve Flossing